koii-network/docs/faq/questions/managing-node/managing-node.md

 <ReactPlayer width="100%" controls url="https://youtu.be/dgUuOoSZ2Ds" />

-## Q: I accidentally clicked on the devnet. how can I open again my Koii app/node?
+## Q: I accidentally clicked on the testnet. how can I open again my Koii app/node?

 **For Mac**: Delete this file and start the node ~/Library/Application Support/desktop-node/config.json